mwolf2/mwolf2/README.md

 #### Programming Languages
 <p>
-I am fluent in Python and have a working knowledge of C, C++, and C#.
+I primarily use Python but am comfortable with C# and Java as well.
 </p>